-Importantly, they also monitor and oversee detailed performance information about services, like the ratings shown in this edition.
+Importantly, they also monitor and oversee detailed performance information about services, like the ratings shown on page 6 of this edition.
 From the estates, they receive feedback from Resident Inspectors who monitor the quality of work done out there on homes and estates.
-And internally, at the management level, they scrutinise performance information on every service area that affects your housing and estate across the year.
+And internally, at the management level, they scrutinise